MaverickUK/GameMinder/README.md

 ### :heart: Later
 * Use CSV database with filename (& size?) to automatically detect games
 * Tie into igdb.com website (how?)
+* Optionally allow game meta data to stored centrally, rather than in individual game directories

 ## :clap: Credits
 List the websites used to help build this